ashish620-boogle/GAttE/README.md

-# GAttE Reproduction Pipeline
+# GAttE

-This repository contains a reproducible training and evaluation pipeline for the GAttE and M-GAttE location prediction models, together with BERT, spaCy, cross-validation, plotting, and ablation scripts.
+This repository contains a training and evaluation pipeline for the GAttE and M-GAttE location prediction models, together with BERT, spaCy, cross-validation, plotting, and ablation scripts.

 The codebase is organized so you can either: